-Prospective music majors who submit all application materials to Undergraduate Admissions by January 15 are automatically considered for merit-based scholarship at the time of their audition for the Department of Music in January or February.
+Prospective music majors who submit all application materials to Undergraduate Admissions by January 15 are automatically considered for merit-based scholarship at the time of their audition for the School of Music in January or February.
 There is no additional application to indicate interest in a Music Scholarship.
-These awards are guaranteed for eight consecutive semesters, provided the student remains a music major, participates in an approved Departmental ensemble, and maintains the minimum 3.00 major GPA requirement each semester.
+These awards are guaranteed for eight consecutive semesters, provided the student remains a music major, participates in an approved university ensemble, and maintains the minimum 3.00 major GPA requirement each semester.

 - J. Robert King Memorial Scholarship This scholarship is available to any type of music major, any instrument.

 - Claudia and Richard Fisher Scholarship This scholarship is available to any type of music major, with preference for brass players and vocalists.

 - Elizabeth E. Quigley Scholarship This scholarship is awarded to female Delaware residents, majoring in music.
 Character and citizenship are subjective characteristics of this award.